-20.6 Absenteeism management
+20.7 Absenteeism management

 - (a) Without limiting the employer's existing rights, where an employee has a proven pattern of recurring sick leave, the employer shall notify the employee and the employee's representative (if relevant) of its findings in relation to the employee's pattern of recurring absence. - (b) The employer shall first attempt to determine the reason for such absences and, where appropriate, ensure that the employee is counselled in relation to the employee's pattern of recurring absence. - (c) If a pattern of sick leave continues, the employee may be placed on an absenteeism management plan which will require them to produce a medical certificate for future absences.
-At the expiration of a 12 month period, the requirement to provide a medical certificate for all absences will be reviewed.
+At the expiration of a 12 month period, the requirement to provide a medical certificate for all absences will be reviewed. - (d) Any procedure regarding absenteeism management will adhere to best practice public sector guidelines, including consideration of reasonable adjustments, if appropriate.

-20.7 Substitution for carer's leave purposes
+20.8 Substitution for carer's leave purposes